jungsoh/attention-neural-machine-translation/README.md

 ![NMT model](images/attn_model.png)

-One attention step is shown below, where the attention variables are calcuated used to compute the context variablefor each timestep
+One attention step is shown below, where the attention variables are calcuated used to compute the context variable for each timestep

 ![attention mechanism](images/attn_mechanism.png)